Colton21/NueXSecModules/README.md

 The scripts directory is where I have some test and analysis scripts. `out_inspect.cxx` is a simple ROOT script, which will print out the information contained in your generated file.
 Here you can check to make sure the modules are doing what you wish.

 I will also be adding an analysis script which performs some cuts and generates some plots.
+If you find that you'd like to include all of the MC Truth information, then be sure to set the fcl parameter.
+There are a very large number of MCParticles and this inflates the size of the output file, as such they're only saved when requested.
+This should keep the size of the output file more managable and improve speed of the analysis scritps.

 **Important**: as we are using a set of custom data products in the ROOT output file, we need to tell ROOT how to read these.
 If you try to run the scripts before doing this step, you will likely be told to generate a dictionary file or two.
 To avoid this problem first you'll want to make sure you `make clean` and then `make` in the `xsecAna` directory.
 This make file will compile the `TPCObjectContainer` and `ParticleContainer` classes and construct two libraries: `libxsecAna.so` and `libxsecAna_dict.so`.
 These libraries are what will tell ROOT how to understand the output file.
 If your `$LD_LIBRARY_PATH` is set to the directory where you run your scripts, you can either copy the libraries over, or append to your library path by doing: